UBC-CS/cpsc330-2022W1/README.md

 # UBC CPSC 330: Applied Machine Learning (2022W1)

+YOU ARE VIEWING AN OLDER VERSION OF THIS COURSE.
+PLEASE GO TO [THIS PAGE](https://github.com/UBC-CS/cpsc330-2023W1) FOR THE MOST UP-TO-DATE VERSION

 This is the course homepage for CPSC 330: Applied Machine Learning at the University of British Columbia.
 You are looking at the current version (Sep-Dec 2022).
 You can find the earlier versions here:
 - [Sep-Dec 2020 taught by Mike Gelbart](https://github.com/UBC-CS/cpsc330/tree/v2.0)